Skip to main content

 Deploying

 Where to deploy is a matter of personal preference.
-I've always deployed to Kubernetes using a CI pipeline for seamless updates.
+I've always deployed to Kubernetes using a CI pipeline for seamless updates but docker compose would work just as well.

 Local testing with Docker